cambridge-cares/TheWorldAvatar/Deploy/stacks/UK-building-retrofit/Utilities/TOPSIS/README.md

        "weighting_method": "equal_weight"
      }
      ```
+ This file acts as the model selection JSON, with the default setting using "equal_weight" for evenly distributed weights.
+If you prefer an [entropy-based approach], simply replace "equal_weight" with "entropy_weight_method" to apply the entropy weighting method.

 2. **SPARQL Endpoint Configuration** (`stack_topsis.json`):
    - Specifies the URL of the SPARQL endpoint and the query file.